 This paper is a background research on sexual harassment (SH) in Portugal.
 We begin with an analysis of SH as a public issue describing the law, data and research.
 Then we present an overview about feminist campaigns and interventions, as well as political and media debates on SH.
-We also described the main aspects of the Portuguese educational system emphasizing the educational policies on civic and sex education.
+We also describe the main aspects of the Portuguese educational system emphasizing the educational policies on civic and sex education.
 These are the two areas where SH can be included in school curriculum and policies.
+The third topic sumarizes the fact that, in Portugal, there are no research on SH in schools.

 We end this paper summarizing the main points of this background research.

-1. Sexual Harassment (SH) as a public issue

-a) Law, data and research
+Sexual Harassment (SH) as a public issue Law, data and research

-The concept of SH as defined by Catharine Mackinnon (1979) recognises this form of violence as discrimination, mainly in the work place although it has been extended to other public spaces.
-Following pressure from the feminist movement, the European Commission published the first report about SH in 1987.
+The concept of SH, as defined by Catharine Mackinnon (1979), recognises this form of violence as discrimination, mainly in the work place although it has been extended to other public spaces.
+Following pressure from the feminist movements, the European Commission published the first report about SH in 1987.
 The first Portuguese study on SH in the workplace was developed by Lígia Amâncio and Maria Luísa Lima and commissioned by the Portuguese Government in 1989 (published only in 1994).
 This study showed the high prevalence of SH experienced by women.
 From a list of behaviours, the majority of women (more than 90%) identified the following as SH: unwelcome suggestions to have sexual intercourse; unwelcome touch; forced kisses and groping.
-These findings are common across ages, profession and academic level.
+These findings are common across ages, professions and academic background.
 However, there is a small difference between North and South regions.
-The south, particularly Lisbon (in comparison with Porto) shows a higher prevalence of SH.
-The same report shows that victims are harassed by colleagues (25.5%)and persons further up the hierarchy (13.6%).
+The south, particularly Lisbon (in comparison with Porto), shows a higher prevalence of SH.
+The same report shows that victims are harassed by colleagues (25.5%) and persons further up the hierarchy (13.6%).
 This survey also asked about the victims' responses.
 Just less than half (48.9%) responded that they did nothing.

-Twenty five years later, the State commissioned another study (2014-2015) - "Sexual Harassment and Mobbing1 in the Workplace" - with the main objective to
+Twenty-five years later, the State commissioned another study (2014-2015) - "Sexual Harassment and Mobbing in the Workplace" - with the main objective gather updated data.
+This study coordinated by Anália Torres (2016) highlighted once again the prevalence of sexual harassment (and mobbing) at the workplace where women are the majority of victims (14.4% women and 8.6% men).
+The study also concludes that the victims do not have appropriate legal support and protection to proceed with charges against their harassers, employers and/or companies.